-Figure 10-89.
+Figure 10-95.
 EAG ACMI Data Intra-Packet Time Stamp

 - EAG ACMI Intra-Packet Time Stamp.
 These 8 bytes indicate the time tag of the EAG ACMI TSPI data.
-Pod ID and static data will not be time-tagged but will proceed the TSPI data in the packet.
-First long word bits 31-0 and second long word bits 31-0 indicate the following values. - o The 48-bit RTC that corresponds to the first TSPI data bit.
-Bits 31 to 16 in the second long word (MSLW) of the IPTS will be zero-filled; or - O The absolute time, if enabled by bit 6 in the packet flags (Subsection 10.6.1.1 item g).
-Time format is indicated by bits 2 and 3 in the packet flags (Subsection 10.6.1.1 item g) and the first data bit. - c.
+Pod ID and static data will not be time-tagged but will precede the TSPI data in the packet.
+First long word bits 31-0 and second long word bits 31-0 indicate the following values. - The 48-bit RTC that corresponds to the first TSPI data bit.
+Bits 31 to 16 in the second long word (MSLW) of the IPTS will be zero-filled; or - The absolute time, if enabled by bit 6 in the packet flags (Subsection 10.6.1.1 item g).
+The time format is indicated by bits 2 and 3 in the packet flags (Subsection 10.6.1.1 item g).
+The time tag shall be correlated to the first data bit. - c.
 EAG ACMI Intra-Packet Data Header.
-The length of the IPDH is fixed at 4 bytes (32 bits) positioned contiguously, in the following sequence (Figure 10-90).
+The length of the IPDH is fixed at 4 bytes (32 bits) positioned contiguously, in the following sequence (Figure 10-96).